 Sleep Apnea and Snoring Treatment in Ocala, FL

 Recent years have provided the field of dentistry with the knowledge and technology to treat obstructive sleep apnea.
-Weldon General & Cosmetic dentistry is proud to offer the residents of Ocala and surrounding areas with sleep apnea and snoring treatment.
+Weldon Implant and Cosmetic Dentistry of Ocala is proud to offer the residents of Ocala and surrounding areas with sleep apnea and snoring treatment.
 Below we have included some detailed information regarding sleep apnea.
 If you have any further questions, feel free to contact us any time and we are happy to schedule a consultation.

 What is Obstructive Sleep Apnea?

 Sleep Apnea is an extremely common breathing disorder.
 The American Sleep Apnea Association estimates that 22 million Americans suffer from this disease.
 Apnea in Greek means “without breath”.
 Essentially sleep apnea is characterized by cessations in breathing during sleep.
 There are three types of sleep apnea.
 Obstructive sleep apnea is by far the most prevalent form.
 Fortunately obstructive sleep apnea is treatable and new advances especially in the dental field have made it much more comfortable to treat.